-- introducing the partial lock-down (i.e. significant limitation of free movement and public gatherings, including night curfew, substantial limitations in the area of sport and cultural events, as well as the closure of shops, with the exception of groc eries, drugstores, pharmacies, petrol stations, post offices, banks and several other minor exceptions) - restricting the crossing of state borders (e.g. by requiring coronavirus testing in case of travelling from certain higher-risk countries) - introducing specific rules in healthcare sector - closing schools - obligating persons to wear face masks in public areas (e.g. in public transport, inside publicly accessible buildings) - providing economic support to entrepreneurs damaged by the first State of Emergency and related measures and postponing tax payments
+- Introducing the partial lock-down (i.e. significant limitation of free movement and public gatherings, including night curfew, substantial limitations in the area of sport and cultural events, as well as the closure of some shops) - Restricting the crossing of state borders (e.g. by requiring coronavirus testing in case of travelling from certain higher-risk countries) - Introducing specific rules in healthcare sector - Limiting the operation of schools - Obligating persons to wear face masks in public areas (e.g. in public transport, inside publicly accessible buildings) - Providing economic support to entrepreneurs affected by the COVID-related measures and postponing tax payments